-FCC Rural Digital Opportunity Fund (RDOF)
+FCC Rural Digital Opportunity Fund (RDOF).
 This program is funded by the FCC from the Universal Service Fund.
-The first phase of this auction was conducted in the form of a reverse auction that concluded near the end of 2020.
+The first phase of this auction was conducted in the form of a reverse auction that concluded in December 2020.
 The auction was supposed to award \$16 billion in grants but ended up awarding a little over \$9 billion.
 The remaining \$7 billion, along with another \$4 billion, will supposedly be auctioned at some later date.